doersino/aerialbot/shapefiles/README.md

-This directory contains some shapefiles one might feel inclined to use for a specific ærialbot-based Twitter bot.
+This directory contains some shapefiles one might feel inclined to use for a specific ærialbot instance.

 ## Sources